 If you’ve ever had the pleasure to enjoy the culinary mastery of Chef Lenny Russo at the Heartland Restaurant in St. Paul, you might have also enjoyed an inspired beverage from their cocktail menu.
 It’s great to see that a kitchen capable of churning out an ever-changing array of local, seasonal masterpieces doesn’t completely overshadow its small but interesting list of mixed drinks.
 With names like the Jerry Thomas, Cardinal Kiss, and the Violet Beauregarde, there’s plenty to keep your interest.
-I also appreciate the fact that they feature a classic Negroni, an Amaro Manhattan and a collection of ingredients that combine unusual liqueurs, bitters, and distilled spirits from the local region.
+We also appreciate the fact that they feature a classic Negroni, an Amaro Manhattan and a collection of ingredients that combine unusual liqueurs, bitters, and distilled spirits from the local region.

 But, the cocktail that seems to evoke the most curiosity may also be the simplest.
 The Rural Juror isn’t exactly a tongue-twister, but it’s impossible to order one with a straight face.
 A cocktail’s name can mean just about anything, but it’s hard not to think someone behind the bar here is a fan of NBC’s 30 Rock.
 It is the title of the tenth episode and a reference to the name of a film in which one of the cast members played a starring role.
 Of course, everyone else on the show has trouble pronouncing it which becomes a running joke throughout the series.
-It’s not a real film outside of the 30 Rock storyline, but the cocktail is definitely the real deal, and here’s my attempt to make it:
+It’s not a real film outside of the 30 Rock storyline, but the cocktail is definitely the real deal, and here’s our attempt to make it:

 2 oz gin